pablodecm/phd_thesis/src/103_chapter_3.md

 on the parameters and $r(\boldsymbol{x})$ is also a non-negative function for which the dependence on the parameters $\boldsymbol{\theta}$ is a function of the summary statistic $\boldsymbol{s}(\boldsymbol{x})$.
+The identity function $\boldsymbol{s}(\boldsymbol{x})=\boldsymbol{x}$ is a sufficient summary statistic according to the theorem in [Equation @eq:sufficient_single], however we are only interested in summaries that reduce the original data dimensionality without losing of useful information about the parameters $\boldsymbol{\theta}$.

+The
-The definition of sufficiency can also be applied to a collection of observations
+definition of sufficiency can also be applied to a set of observations
 $D = \{\boldsymbol{x}_0,...,\boldsymbol{x}_n\}$.
 In fact if we assume they are independent and identically distributed, and
 $\boldsymbol{s}(\boldsymbol{x})$ is sufficient for each observation